waveform80/blinkenxmas/docs/tutorial1.rst

   live, neutral, and ground.
 If you're not confident (and/or competent!) in this, *please* get help from someone who is.

-* SSH'ing to a Linux command line, *preferably* using pub-key authentication
+* Using :term:`SSH`, *preferably* using pub-key authentication

 * Running commands at a Linux command line

-* Editing a text configuration file from the Linux command line using nano, vim, or your favourite console text editor (you can try copying stuff back and forth, but given there'll be some user switching involved you are *much* better off just being able to edit things at the command line)
+* Editing a text configuration file from the Linux command line using ``nano``, ``vim``, or your favourite console text editor (you can try copying stuff back and forth, but given there'll be some user switching involved you are *much* better off just being able to edit things at the command line)

 Shopping List